top of page

 Open Board Meetings

 Our Board Meetings are held approximately once a month, and are open to all!
 Are you are interested in getting more involved, passionate about a certain project, or just curious to see what goes on?
 Feel free to stop by!
-Meetings are held on Mondays (except for Wednesday, September 21) and are online until further notice.
+Meetings are held on Mondays and are online until further notice.

 Dates (Mondays):